wpilibsuite/GradleRIO/README.md

 ### Tools

 - `./gradlew Glass` will launch Glass, a data visualization tool similar to the SimGUI.
-- `./gradlew ShuffleBoard` will launch Shuffleboard, the 2018 replacement for SmartDashboard.
-- `./gradlew SmartDashboard` will launch Smart Dashboard (note: SmartDashboard is legacy software, use ShuffleBoard instead!).
-- `./gradlew RobotBuilder` will launch Robot Builder, a tool for generating robot projects and source files.
 - `./gradlew OutlineViewer` will launch Outline Viewer, for viewing NetworkTables.
-- `./gradlew PathWeaver` will launch PathWeaver, a tool for generating motion profiles using WPILib's trajectories and splines.

 **At Competition?
 Connected to the Robot?** Run with the `--offline` flag. e.g. `./gradlew deploy --offline`